Zola (company)

-Zola is an online wedding registry, wedding planner, and retailer.
-It is a female-led e-commerce company that allows couples to register for gifts, experiences, and cash funds as well as add gifts from other stores.
-Zola has also expanded into wedding planning with free wedding websites, invitations, and items for the wedding day.
-There is no cost or fee to register with Zola, with the company generating revenue by selling wedding gifts and wedding-related items.
+Zola is an e-commerce company that offers online wedding planning, retail and registry services.
+There is no cost or fee to register with Zola, and the female-led company generates revenue by selling wedding gifts and wedding-related items.

 History

 Zola was founded in New York City in 2013 by Shan-Lyn Ma and Nobu Nakaguchi.
-It was launched as an online wedding registry which for the first time allowed couples to register for gifts, experiences, and cash funds as well as add gifts from other stores, all in one place.
-The registry allows couples to choose when their gifts ship and exchange gifts digitally before they ship.
+It launched as the first all-in-one wedding registry platform, allowing couples to manually schedule and exchange wedding gifts online.

+In 2017, Zola expanded its services to offer wedding planning through Zola Weddings.
+The free service includes wedding websites, guest lists, RSVP tracking, and customizable checklists.
+The company also introduced customized wedding invitations and save the dates in 2018.

+In October 2018, Crate & Barrel and Zola partnered to allow Zola users to register for over 3,500 Crate & Barrel products.
 The company has received $140 million in funding, the most recent being $100 million in 2018.

-In 2017, Zola expanded from being a wedding registry to also offering wedding planning services through Zola Weddings.
-The free service includes wedding websites, guest lists, RSVP tracking, and customizable checklists.
-The company introduced customized wedding invitations and save the dates in 2018 from investors including Comcast and Goldman Sachs.

-In October 2018, home decor retailer Crate & Barrel and Zola initiated a partnership which allows Zola users to register for more than 3,500 Crate & Barrel products.

 In January 2019, Zola opened its first brick-and-mortar location, a pop-up shop in the Flatiron District of New York City.

-With a valuation of $600 million as of February 2019, Zola is on the path to being a unicorn (a privately held startup company valued at over $1 billion).
-According to The New York Times, "Zola is one of three companies on the list of [50] potential next unicorns that have been fueled by millennials' spending."
+The company was valued at $600 million in February 2019; a The New York Times article from that year noted that Zola was "one of three companies on the list of potential next unicorns that have been fueled by millennials' spending."

-In June, 2022, Shan-Lyn Ma, who had single-handedly led the weddings platform Zola, appointed the longtime CEO’s cofounder, Nobu Nakaguchi, as chief design officer.
+In June 2022, co-founder Nobu Nakaguchi was appointed as chief design officer.

 In April 2024, Zola announced an artificial intelligence tool designed to help couples split wedding planning chores fairly.

+Zola launched its “The Wedding of the Year” brand campaign in December 2025.
+A study conducted by Zola, which surveyed 11,500 couples, found that 84% of weddings would cost more in 2026 compared to two years ago because of the economy or tariffs.

 Services

 Registry

-Business Insider cited several pros of the Zola registry, including the ability to aggregate gifts from multiple websites, a clean user interface, the ability to select delivery time and location for each gift, simple logging of thank you cards, experiential gifts like AirBnB, and group gifting.
-However, they cite a lack of physical retail space and shipping costs for large gifts amongst the challenging of using the Zola Registry.
+According to Business Insider, some aspects of the Zola registry, include: the ability to aggregate gifts from multiple websites; a clean user interface; selection of delivery time and location for each respective gift; simple logging of thank-you cards; experiential gifts, such as Airbnb and group gifting.
+However, the registry lacks a physical retail space, making shipping costs for large gifts expensive.
 In addition to traditional gift registry options, Zola has a feature for cash giving that allows users to set up funds of their choice.

-In 2019, Vox.com wrote, "Registries may be adapting, but there’s no indication that they’re going anywhere..." citing Zola as a major source of change in the wedding registry space.
+In 2019, Vox wrote, "Registries may be adapting, but there’s no indication that they’re going anywhere..." citing Zola as a major source of change in the wedding registry space.